TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

   register onto the next byte.
 We want to load bytes from the `msg:` location because that's where our characters for the message we want to print are stored.
-Conveniently enough, each byte can store one English letter or some punctuation under the ASCII standard (American Standard Code for Information Interchange).
+Conveniently enough, the ASCII standard (American Standard Code for Information Interchange), gives us a standardized list of numbers that correspond English letters and punctuation.

 `or al, al` performs an `or` of the `al` register against itself.
 An OR instruction compares each bit of the first operand against the